Acemcp Node.js Implementation

 #### Manually Specify Encoding (Not Supported Yet)

-If you need support for other encodings, please submit an [Issue](https://github.com/yeuxuan/Ace-Mcp-Node/issues).
+To support other encodings, please submit an [Issue](https://github.com/yeuxuan/Ace-Mcp-Node/issues).

 ```